biscon/kotlinworkshop/kotlin.md

 ### Fashionable lateinit

-## Listeners and Callbacks and starhips named enterprise
+## Listeners and Callbacks and starships named Enterprise
 In java listeners and callbacks are generally implemented as interfaces (or abstract base classes).
 Often anonymous class instantiations are used to write the code "in place", instead of having to declare a separate class.